JiajianLu/Apply-Your-School/README.md

 Front end structure:

-5 web pages for querying different tables
+search_<table>.html: 5 web pages for querying different tables

-Clicking one of the results can go to this entry
+Show_detail.html: Clicking one of the results in the above web pages can see details of this results.

 FUNCTIONS: